Looking for life insurance for tobacco users can prove to be difficult. As a pipe smoker, working with the right company is pivotal.

 For seniors who use a tobacco pipe and have other health concerns, life insurance protection will cost more and could have a waiting period.
 Typical waiting periods are 2 years and provide only partial coverage during this time.

 Denial of Coverage

-Being denied coverage just because you have a habit of smoking pipes will not happen.
-Coverage denial is possible if the applicant has certain pre-existing conditions.
-You will never be denied coverage for a guaranteed acceptance plan, so even if you have a chronic or terminal illness, this protection is still available.
+Being denied coverage just because you have a habit of smoking pipes will NOT happen.
+Coverage denial is possible if the applicant has other pre-existing conditions.
+You will never be denied coverage for a guaranteed acceptance plan, so this protection is still available even if you have a chronic or terminal illness.